 A barcode is normally included in the label.

 The manufacturer’s name, address and telephone number must be included on the label.

 vii) Inner container/pack / outer pack label requirements

-The information required by the CHIP or CLP Regulations should be shown on each layer of packaging unless it is exempted by using any of the International Transport Regulations.
+The information required by the CLP Regulations should be shown on each layer of packaging unless it is exempted by using any of the International Transport Regulations.

-viii) Products Used with Medicinal Devices (CE Marked)
+ix) Products Used with Medicinal Devices (UKCA Marked)

 When cleaning a medical device only an approved product should be used.
-This will carry the European CE mark which is seen as a declaration by the manufacturer that the product meets all the appropriate provisions of the relevant legislation including those relating to safety and where required has been assessed in accordance with these.
-The CE mark also means that the product can be freely marketed anywhere in the EU without further control.
-Further information can be found at the Medicines and Healthcare products Regulatory Agency website (www.mhra.gov.uk)
+This will carry the UKCA mark which is seen as a declaration by the manufacturer that the product meets all the appropriate provisions of the relevant legislation including those relating to safety and where required has been assessed in accordance with these.
+Further information can be found at the Medicines and Healthcare products Regulatory Agency website.

 Defra has in place a statutory mechanism under The Diseases of Animals (Approved Disinfectants) (England) Order 2007.
 This allows veterinary disinfectants to be placed on an approved list for the control of different diseases if they demonstrate efficacy in defined laboratory testing.
 The Animal Health and Veterinary Laboratories Agency (AHVLA) delivers the scheme on behalf of Defra.